raulvazquez7/medical-bot/README.md

 3.  **Robust Conversational Memory:** The agent is designed for long conversations using a powerful memory system managed by a dedicated `end_of_turn` node that acts as a "pacemaker":
     *   **Short-Term Memory (Sliding Window):** The agent always has access to the last few turns of the conversation, ensuring it remembers the immediate context.
     *   **Long-Term Memory (Summarization):** The `end_of_turn` node keeps track of the conversation turns.
 Every three turns, it routes the flow to a `summarizer` node.
-This node uses an efficient LLM to condense the recent conversation into an updated summary, which is then fed back to the agent.
-This ensures it never loses track of key information provided by the user (like their name, age, or medical conditions).
+This node uses an efficient LLM to condense the recent conversation into an updated summary.
+Crucially, once summarized, the short-term memory is completely cleared to prevent redundant information processing.
+    *   **Immediate Pruning for Efficiency:** After the agent uses a tool, a dedicated `pruning` node immediately removes the large, raw tool outputs from the short-term memory.
+This keeps the conversational history clean, radically reduces token usage, and ensures that only high-level conclusions are passed to the long-term memory and future agent turns.

 ## Advanced Features: Observability & Safety